Niraj401Patil/Day_12_Classwork/Readme.md

 # NotesWall Design

-This project involves Designing the NotesWall webpage to give it a unique and modern look while preserving the functionality of adding and deleting notes.
+This project involves Designing the NotesWall webpage The NotesWall webpage allows users to add and delete notes.

 ## Project Overview